Tomosius/Vampyre/README.md

 * Fonts were used from Google Fonts
 * Icons were used from fontawesome
 ### Tools used
-* Gimp for cropong and adjustting images
+* Gimp for cropping  and adjusting images
 * Visual Studio Code - as Code Editor
 * Git / GitHub for Version Control
 * Shields.io for badges used in README.md